-The National Institute on Drug Abuse reports that five million Americans misuse prescription stimulants and almost half a million people in the United States have a stimulant use disorder.
+The National Institute on Drug Abuse reports that 5 million Americans misuse prescription stimulants and almost half a million people in the U.S. have a stimulant use disorder.4

 Common stimulants include:

-Stimulants work to speed up how your body functions.
-Prescription stimulants increase the activity of the brain chemicals dopamine and norepinephrine.
+Stimulants speed up how the body functions.
+They also increase dopamine and norepinephrine's brain activity.

-Dopamine is involved in the reinforcement of rewarding behaviors.
-Norepinephrine affects blood vessels, blood pressure and heart rate, blood sugar, and breathing.
-This change in function can be very beneficial when used as prescribed.
+Dopamine affects the reinforcement of rewarding behaviors.
+Norepinephrine affects the heart rate, blood pressure, and breathing.

 Symptoms of misuse and abuse can include the above as well as:

 Alcohol is a central nervous system depressant.
 It slows down how the brain processes certain functions.